ResearchObject/packaging_data_with_ro-crate/episodes/13-complete.md

 ---
-title: "Completed RO-Crate"
+title: Completed RO-Crate
 teaching: 1
 exercises: 0
 ---

 :::::::::::::::::::::::::::::::::::::::: questions
-- "What should the final RO-Crate look like?"
+- What should the final RO-Crate look like?
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: objectives
-- "Compare your RO-Crate with the solution"
+- Compare your RO-Crate with the solution
-- "Understand the flattened nature of the JSON-LD"
+- Understand the flattened nature of the JSON-LD
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ## Complete RO-Crate Metadata Document